microsoft/playwright/docs/src/debug.md

 breakpoints.

 ### Use the new JavaScript debugging terminal

-VS Code 1.46+ introduced the new JavaScript debugger that does not require a `launch.json` configuration.
-To use it:

 1. Set a breakpoint in VS Code
     * Use the `debugger` keyword or set a breakpoint in the VS Code UI